London, Tilbury and Southend Railway: Thomas Whitelegg

 He later went on to work for Neilson and Company at their Glasgow factory.

-His next appointment was at Hamilton Windsor Ironworks Co. in Garston, Liverpool, where he gained experience in marine engineering and design of pontoons and piers.
-It was in Garston that his son (Robert Harben Whitelegg) was born.
-This was followed by a period of employment with Ruston Proctor & Co in Lincoln.
-Whilst he was there he worked on the designs of locomotives that were being built for the Great Eastern Railway (GER and he subsequently joined the drawing office of the GER Works at Stratford, London where he remained until September 1879.
+His next appointment was at the Hamilton Windsor Ironworks in Garston, Liverpool, where he gained experience in marine engineering and the design of pontoons and piers.
+It was in Garston that his son Robert Harben Whitelegg was born.
+He then moved to the Ruston Proctor & Co in Lincoln, where he worked on the design of locomotives that were being built for the Great Eastern Railway (GER) and he subsequently joined the drawing office of the GER Works at Stratford, London where he remained until September 1879.

-Next, he was then appointed as the Locomotive Carriage & Wagon and Marine Superintendent for the London, Tilbury and Southend Railway at the Plaistow Works.
-He was in fact the first locomotive superintendent for the LT&SR because from its opening in 1854 until 1875 the line was worked by their contractors Peto, Brassey and Betts.
-From 1875 until Thomas was appointed the LT&SR rolling stock was hired from the GER.
-Thomas introduced the highly successful outside cylinder 4-4-2T type, starting with the LT&SR 1 Class, which became the mainstay of the LTSR passenger services.
+He was then appointed as the Locomotive Carriage & Wagon and Marine Superintendent for the London, Tilbury and Southend Railway at the Plaistow Works.
+He was the LT&SR's first locomotive superintendent - before 1875 the line had been worked by contractors Peto, Brassey and Betts.
+From 1875 until Whitelegg was appointed the LT&SR rolling stock was hired from the GER.